wolfhesse/dotnet-docker-samples/dotnetapp-selfcontained/README.md

 The sample uses the [Docker multi-stage build feature](https://github.com/dotnet/announcements/issues/18) for Linux and Windows to build the sample in a container based on the larger [.NET Core SDK Docker base image](https://hub.docker.com/r/microsoft/dotnet/) and then copies the final build result into a smaller Docker image based on the appropriate base image mentioned above (based whether you are using Windows or Linux containers).

-This sample requires [Docker 17.05](https://docs.docker.com/release-notes/docker-ce/#17050-ce-2017-05-04) or later of the [Docker client](https://www.docker.com/products/docker).
+This sample requires [Docker 17.06](https://docs.docker.com/release-notes/docker-ce) or later of the [Docker client](https://www.docker.com/products/docker).
 You need the latest Windows 10 or Windows Server 2016 to use [Windows containers](http://aka.ms/windowscontainers).
 The instructions assume you have the [Git](https://git-scm.com/downloads) client installed.

 The sample uses an experimental linker for removing code that your final application does not need.
-The final Docker images are singificantly smaller.
+The linker helps to produce Docker images that are significantly smaller.
 The linker is not required and can be removed from the sample or disabled on the commandline if you do not want to use it.

 ## Getting the sample